Complete Guide to Combined Master’s and PsyD Programs: 2026 Rankings & Requirements

 Financial Aid and Funding Opportunities

-Unlike PhD programs that often provide full funding through teaching or research assistantships, PsyD programs typically offer limited financial aid.
-However, several funding sources can help offset costs:
+Unlike PhD programs, which often come with full funding through teaching or research assistantships, PsyD programs typically offer more limited aid.
+A few funding sources can still help offset costs:

 • Graduate Assistantships: 20-30% of students receive partial tuition remission through teaching or research positions